Vince McMahon: Sporadic appearances and retirement (2018–2022)

 On January 22, 2018, McMahon returned on Raw 25 Years to address the WWE Universe, only to later turn on them by calling them "cheap" turning heel once again.
 He was later confronted, and stunnered, by Stone Cold Steve Austin.
 On March 12, McMahon made an appearance in a backstage segment with Roman Reigns, announcing that Reigns would be suspended for his recent actions.
 On SmackDown 1000 McMahon returned as face once again after dancing on TruthTV.
 McMahon returned once again to WWE television on the December 17, 2018, episode of Monday Night Raw, accompanied by his son Shane, daughter Stephanie McMahon, and his son-in-law Triple H, promising to shake things up as they admitted they weren't performing as well as they should have.
 McMahon announced that the four of them would now run both Monday Night Raw and SmackDown Live collectively.
-In early 2019, McMahon entered in the feud between Daniel Bryan and Kofi Kingston, not letting that latter receive a WWE championship match at WrestleMania.
+In early 2019, McMahon involved himself in the feud between Daniel Bryan and Kofi Kingston, refusing the latter of receiving a WWE Championship match at WrestleMania.

 McMahon returned to WWE television on the April 24, 2020, episode of Friday Night SmackDown, in celebration of Triple H's 25th anniversary in WWE.
-He also appeared at Survivor Series (2020) introducing The Undertaker to the ring during his retirement celebrations, and in night 1 of WrestleMania 37 on April 10, 2021, to welcome the fans back in person at the Raymond James Stadium after a year of halting live events due to the COVID-19 pandemic.
+He also appeared at Survivor Series introducing The Undertaker to the ring during his retirement celebrations, and in night 1 of WrestleMania 37 on April 10, 2021, to welcome the fans back in person at the Raymond James Stadium after a year of halting live events due to the COVID-19 pandemic.

 On the November 22, 2021, episode of Raw, McMahon held an investigation to find out who stole Cleopatra's Egg, a gift given to him by The Rock the previous night at Survivor Series.
 Later that night, Austin Theory revealed that he had stolen the Egg.
 McMahon rewarded Theory a WWE Championship match against Big E in the main event for "showing intestinal fortitude", and over the next several months, McMahon gave career advice to Theory.
+In addition to being Theory's mentor leading up to WrestleMania 38, he also promised Seth Rollins a match against a mystery opponent of his choosing.
 At WrestleMania 38, after Pat McAfee defeated Austin Theory, McMahon was challenged to an impromptu match by McAfee, which McMahon accepted, and in which McMahon defeated McAfee.
 This was McMahon's first match in 12 years, as well as McMahon's first win at WrestleMania.
 Following the match, Stone Cold Steve Austin interrupted McMahon and Theory celebrating the win and gave them both Stone Cold Stunners.
+McMahon made his last appearance on WWE programming on the June 27, 2022, episode of Raw, introducing the returning John Cena on the 20th anniversary of his debut.
+In July 2022, McMahon retired from WWE.
+In 2023, McMahon stated in an interview with Ari Emmanuel that "Mr McMahon is dead" signifying the permanent end to the character.